PROPERTY DESCRIPTION Test

 The buildings are to be found at the end of the property, where you have the access road.

-This property suits well as a private accommodation with agriculture/animal breeding, as well as for tourist accommodation for the many visitors to the nature reserve of Cava Grande.
+This property suits well as a private accommodation with the cultivation of olives, almonds, etc, and/or animal breeding, as well as for tourist accommodation for the many visitors to the nature reserve of Cava Grande.

 Cava Grande is a nature reserve located a few kilometers from Avola and beaches.
 It is a very popular destination due to its amazing nature.
 At the bottom of the big ravine, you find a chain of small, green lakes with waterfalls, caves and a wonderful fauna.
 A must-see when visiting Sicily!